adetection/adetection.github.io/README.md

 #### Data import

-The first step is to import all the data to start playing.
+This is the first step to start playing.

 ```markdown
 import pandas as pd